 Question D.5.a.
 Is there sufficient momentum for personal identification with embedded data to warrant providing for it through rule making at this time?
-There is not.

 Question D.5.b.
 What provisions should be made?

 D.6.
 With regard to the credential analysis process,